ctram/foster_pals/README.md

 ## Implementation Timeline

+### Phase 1: Welcome Page (~1 day)

+This phase will include an "About" page to pique interest for the app.

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 2: User Authentication (~1 day)

 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to sign up and sign in.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.

-[Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Users' Profile Page w/ Basic Info (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.

-[Details][phase-three]
+In this phase users, will have a profile page.
+They will be directed to this page upon sign-in/sign-up.
+There are two types of users: the Rescue Organization and the Foster.
+The Rescue Organization rescues animals from shelters and needs temporary homes for these animals.
+The Foster opens his home up to an animal in need.
+Each type of users' profile pages will be similar regarding basic info.

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Organization User's List of Rescue Animals (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.

-[Details][phase-four]
+In this phase, the orgnization can add animals to a roster.
+Animals on this roster can begin the process of finding a foster home to stay at.

+### Phase 5: Organization User's Stay Request Page (~1 day)

+In this phase, the Organization User chooses a foster and submits a request for an animal to stay at the Foster's home for a given set of dates.

+### Phase 6: Foster User's Schedule Manager Page (~2 day)

+In this phase, the Foster can review a list of pending requests for rescue animals to stay at his home.
+The Foster can approve or deny requests.

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 7: Search engine for finding Foster's by location (~2 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

-[Details][phase-five]
+This phase create a search feature for Rescue Organizations to find nearby Fosters for their rescue animals.
+Upon entering a location, the search engine will display a list of Fosters within a certain distance.

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Image gallery on profile pages
-- [ ] Custom blog urls
+- [ ] Ability for users to make posts on their profile pages
-- [ ] Pagination/infinite scroll
+- [ ] Ability for users to posts comments on other users profile pages
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] Ability for users to send private messages to each other.
-- [ ] Multiple sessions/session management
+- [ ] Password recovery by email.
-- [ ] User avatars
+- [ ] Rescuers can generate list of animals in need of a foster home.
-- [ ] Typeahead search bar
+- [ ] Fosters can submit a request to foster a specific animal from a specific org

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md